 Picking three similar pilots is the most common structural mistake.
 The point is to learn three different things.

 The anti-portfolio approach treats the first three pilots as three different questions about your AI readiness — not three bets on value.
 Each pilot exposes a different constraint.
-When all three complete, you have a multi-dimensional read on where you can scale and where you will be blocked.
+When all three complete, you have a multi-dimensional read on where you can scale and where you'll be blocked.

 Pilot 3 tests integration friction.
 Deliberately pick a workflow that requires touching your hardest legacy system.
 Not as masochism.
 As reconnaissance.
+Cisco's AI Readiness Index 2025 found only 28% of organizations believe their infrastructure can handle AI workloads[9].
 You need to know how hard the integration actually is before you bet a roadmap on assumptions about it.
+Stanford's study of 51 successful AI deployments found 61% of them followed at least one failed attempt[11] — most of that failure was integration discovery the organization hadn't done up front.

 Zero customer or brand exposure — a failure stays inside the team